 Despite being a relatively new VPN service, their Chrome extension, which provides free proxy access to users, has already been used by over 900,000 people.

-An array of apps means you’re covered on Windows, Mac, Android, iOS and Linux.
+It also has an array of apps means you’re covered on Windows, Mac, Android, iOS and Linux.

 2. Compatible Devices